The Best UltraWide Monitors (2025 Reviews)

 So, you still get the perfect pixel density of 110 PPI as well as a larger screen.

-It also supports DisplayHDR 600 and has a peak brightness of 600-nits as well as a 32-zone local dimming solution.
+It also supports DisplayHDR 600 and has a peak brightness of 600-nits as well as an edge-lit local dimming solution.

-In addition, its rapid 1ms GtG response time speed provides flawless performance in fast-paced games.
+In addition, its rapid 1ms GtG response time provides flawless performance in fast-paced games, while VRR support ensures tear-free gameplay.
+Other features include hardware calibration, PiP/PbP, Black Equalizer and crosshair overlays.

 Design & Connectivity